Skip to main content

 • Stock balance (qty) — not the number of sales

-Calculate the final price "as on the site" yourself in the template, for example discountPrice + logisticsPrice (on the WB storefront, the total may depend on the pickup point; the scraper provides the components separately).
+Calculate the final price "as on the site" in your template yourself, for example discountPrice + logisticsPrice (on the WB storefront, the total may depend on the pickup point, the scraper provides components separately).

 Seller